 Then one night I was with her and she kissed another guy.
 I was really pissed off at her because she disrespected me by "breaking that rule" and wasn't considerate about my feelings.
 However when I observed those "feelings" I realized that it actually didn't bother me at all to see her with someone else.
 I had just expected it to hurt because society raised me to believe it would.

 I realized that guy was not making her love me any less.
 He was just some other guy she enjoyed being with.
 I also felt secure enough about my own value as a person to not start to compare us or anything.
 I was still mad at her for the rest of the night, but it started to go away as I realized that there was no reason to have that rule in the first place.

 I am truly convinced that a big part of the jealous or possessive emotions we feel are simply there because it is the social norm.
 We've been taught that it is a natural human emotion.

 Fear is certainly a natural emotion, and just like all our other insecurities, jealousy is an expression of fear.

 But whether or not someone else's sex- or love life makes you feel insecure depends on your evolution as a person and the society that you were raised in.
 There are definitely social circles, even entire societies in which jealousy as we know it doesn't seem to exist.

 What if we didn't grow up listening to songs and watching movies that confuse love with possessiveness and desperation?
 (Really, Bruno Mars?
 You'd jump in front of a train for her? , That's a serious sign of mental illness, buddy 😉 )

 What if we as a society weren't constantly suppressing women and men's sexuality , making love appear as a scarce resource to us?

-What if you had so much self-confidence that you knew the first person who loves you wasn't your ONLY shot at love in life?
+What if you had enough confidence to realize that the first person who loves you wasn't your only shot at love in life?

 What if you didn't have to worry about him leaving you for some neighborhood whore leaving you on your own to raise the kids with little money?